hvianna/audioMotion.js/README.md

 ### CYCLE switch

-When on, the next gradient is automatically selected on each track change.
+When on, every track change will select the next gradient, cycling through the available options.

 ## Fullscreen mode and keyboard shortcuts